Alexander Oppenheim

-Sir Alexander Oppenheim, OBE FRSE PMN (4 February 1903 – 13 December 1997) was a British mathematician and university administrator.
+Sir Alexander Oppenheim, OBE, PMN, FRSE (4 February 1903 – 13 December 1997) was a British mathematician and university administrator.
 In Diophantine approximation and the theory of quadratic forms, he proposed the Oppenheim conjecture.
-He was a professor of mathematics at the University of Malaya, the University of Singapore, and its predecessors.
-During the Second World War, he was a prisoner of war in the Changi Camp and helped organized a "POW University".
-After the war, he served as the Vice-Chancellor of the University of Malaya before holding two professorships in Ghana and Nigeria.

 Early life and education

-Oppenheim was born on 4 February 1903 in Salford, England to an immigrant family from Lithuania.
+Oppenheim was born on 4 February 1903 in Salford.
 His first language was Yiddish.
 He grew up in Manchester and attended Manchester Grammar School, where he was recognised as a mathematical prodigy.
 His teachers considered him too young to attend university and delayed his entrance to scholarship competitions until 1921, when he received a scholarship to Balliol College, Oxford.
 In each of his three undergraduate years at the University of Oxford, Oppenheim was the Oxford University mathematical scholar.
 He also captained the university chess team.
 He graduated with first-class honours in 1924 and was the senior mathematical scholar in 1926.

 He was awarded a Commonwealth Fellowship to study at Princeton University and the University of Chicago.
 He completed a PhD at the University of Chicago in 1930 under the supervision L.E.
-Dickson with a thesis titled Minima of Indefinite Quadratic Quaternary Forms.
+Dickson with a thesis titled Minima of Indefinite Quadratic Quaternary Forms, published in the 1920 Proceedings of National Academies of Sciences.
 Oppenheim received a second doctorate, a DSc, from the University of Oxford in 1954 for his academic work later in his career.